-Spring is synonymous with inflated energy bills that come with increased need to keep homes well heated.
+Spring is synonymous with inflated energy bills that come with the increased need to keep homes well heated.
 Consequently, the search for ways to minimize your monthly bills without foregoing your family’s comfort is not unusual.
-If you are looking for ways to keep your energy bills in check, here are some steps you can take to control energy use while maintaining manageable energy costs during the cold season:
+If you are looking for ways to keep your energy bills in check, here are some steps you can take to control energy use while maintaining manageable energy costs during the spring season:

 Schedule a pre-season system checkup

 It is advisable to schedule a pre-season system checkup for your HVAC system during fall.
 This ensures that all its components are in good working order before the onset of the cold season.
 Most of the cooling and heating systems use the same components all year long subjecting them to increased tear and wear.
 Thus, a pre-spring season check is important in helping to deal with potential problems that could crop up during spring.